swenyang/react-ultra-select/README.md

 ## Events/Callbacks

-- `onOpen()`
+- `onOpen(selectedValues)`

-    Will be called when the selection panel shows up.
+    Will be called when the selection panel shows up with current selected values.

-- `onClose()`
+- `onClose(selectedValues)`

-    Will be called when the selection panel hides.
+    Will be called when the selection panel hides with current selected values.
+Called after `onConfirm` and `onCancel`.

-- `onConfirm()`
+- `onConfirm(selectedValues)`

-    Will be called when the confirm button or backdrop is clicked.
+    Will be called when the confirm button or backdrop is clicked with current selected values.

-- `onCancel()`
+- `onCancel(selectedValues)`

-    Will be called when the cancel button is clicked.
+    Will be called when the cancel button is clicked with current selected values.

 - `onDidSelect(index, selectedValue)`